 Who Requires What?

-CSU (California State University) - The results of either the ACT or the SAT
+CSU (California State University) - No longer requires either the ACT or the SAT

 UC (University of California) - No longer requires either the ACT or the SAT

-Private/Independent Universities - Most private/independent universities will accept the results of either the ACT or the SAT.
+Private/Independent Universities - Some private/independent universities will accept the results of either the ACT or the SAT.
 It is recommended that students visit the website of the private/independent universities they are interested in to determine if the university will require the results of the SAT II Subject Tests.

 To Register for the SAT or SAT II please log onto www.collegeboard.org